 In the context of the World Erath Day 2019 theme, which is “Protect Our Species”, here are Honey bees, the remarkable animals that exist in a wide range of atmospheres around the globe, from timberlands in Europe to deserts in Africa, and even in the Arctic Circle.
 In contrast to bumble bees and their hives, wild honey bees in the U.S. live in a wide range of spots: under the ground, in gaps, and in trees.
+Earth Day 2019 is prominent in this regard that it has lots of activities for kindergarten and preschoolers, for office and workplace, for adults and activities for schools.

 For a great part of the previous ten years, beekeepers, principally in the United States and Europe, have been detailing yearly hive misfortunes of 30 % or higher, considerably more than is viewed as typical or practical.
 Indeed, one out of four wild honey bee species in the U.S. is in danger of eradication.
+By creating a wonderful flower garden and container garden you can also provide shelter to bees.

 Overall honey bee populaces are in a decrease, including the bumble bee and a considerable lot of our wild local honey bees.
 One precedent: The yellow-grouped honey bee was the most plenteous honey bee in northern Wisconsin in the mid-1990s, at that point inside ten years it made up under 1% of the state’s honey bee populace.
 In Oregon, Franklin’s honey bee has likely become wiped out amid a similar period.